MoreKronos/Always-Night-7d2d-Mod/README.md

 This mod is released under the **MIT License**.
 Feel free to use, modify, and distribute it, as long as you credit the original author.

 ---

-## Contact

-For any questions, issues, or feature requests, feel free to open an issue in the GitHub repository, or reach out via [email](mailto:your-email@example.com).